TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UserTsconfig/Index.rst

 =======================

 The User TSconfig divides into a series of top level keys.
 Their details are listed below.
+Note the most important section with most casual backend flags is the `options` part.

 .. toctree::
    :maxdepth: 5